goblain/mariadb-operator/README.md

 ### Other notes

-Readiness probe to check for status (ie. exclude new node and donor untill IST is done)
+Readiness probe to check for status (ie. exclude new node and donor untill IST is done) What should happen when MariaDBCluster object is deleted, can w have some kind of deletion protection ?

-What should happen when MariaDBCluster object is deleted, can w have some kind of deletion protection ?
+Should be marked as critical cluster pod as failure during bootstrap may be an issue / handle mid-bootstrap interruptions

 ### Future considerations

-Implement ProxySQL for a more intelligent routing to backends (avoiding direct use of service via kube-proxy)
+Implement ProxySQL for a more intelligent routing to backends (avoiding direct use of service via kube-proxy) Use PodPreset to inject credentials automatically